Headshot & event photographer located on Manhattan’s Upper West Side

 Oh right, me.
 You probably want to know about me.

 I’ve been at this headshot thing since 2007 – mostly here in New York City, with a brief stint in Los Angeles (as well as sessions in Washington, DC and Burlington, VT).
-Going on 17 years at this point, which is hard for me to believe.
+Over 17 years at this point, which is hard for me to believe.

 Before I get into the nitty gritty of my life and what my favorite tv show is (fine, it’s The Twilight Zone, original series), I’ll tell you the most important aspect of taking great headshots: